fishjam-dev/membrane_rtc_engine/internal_docs/simulcast.md

 ## Disabling Simulcast

 Simulcast can be disabled per WebRTC Endpoint.
-At the moment, if client offers simulcast but we don't accept it, we will disable the whole track.
+At the moment if client offers simulcast but we don't accept it, we raise, causing the Endpoint in question to crash and the Peer to be removed from the session.
 This is not compliant with WebRTC standard as we should only remove SDP attributes related to simulcast and be prepared for receiving one encoding.
 However, in such a case browser changes SSRC after ICE restart and